Skip to content ↓

 • Are responsible, competent, confident and creative users of information and communication technology.

-Junior Jam realise that pupils are becoming more and more aware of technology at a young age.
+Cringe Technologies realise that pupils are becoming more and more aware of technology at a young age.
 Therefore, it’s our intent to not only educate pupils how to use technology in an academic way, but also to prepare them for using it outside of school.
 The course is designed to teach the whole computing curriculum from Year 1 to Year 6 by combining the computing curriculum with a wide range of media subjects to inspire pupils in a topic they may not have done before.

-Junior Jam ensures that pupils cover all the national curriculum points and achieve progress using different aspects of technology and computing safely and with a deep understanding.
+Cringe Technologies ensures that pupils cover all the national curriculum points and achieve progress using different aspects of technology and computing safely and with a deep understanding.
 To be able to do this, there is a curriculum for computing spanning the school career of a child.
 This can be evidenced in our progression maps.

 The computing curriculum we have designed runs as follows: